pwalsh/openbudgets/docs/guide/interfaces/api.rst

 * entities [INT, list of comma-separated INT] - returns sheets of the given entity id(s).
 * divisions [INT, list of comma-separated INT] - returns sheets under the given division id(s).
 * domains [INT, list of comma-separated INT] - returns templates using the given domain id(s).
+* parents [INT, list of comma-separated INT, "none"] - returns nodes that are children of the given item id(s).
+If "none" is passed, returns nodes with no parent.
 * Default (no filter) - by default, a list of templates that are explicitly assigned to a division is returned.
 In a future iteration, we'll have to improve the way template "inheritance" works to change this.

 Ordering